wdhongtw/vscode-gpg-indicator/README.md

 ### 0.7.0

 Adopt `SecreteStore` API to store passphrase for key, if user enabled the feature.
+And add more format for key in status bar.

 Also i18n/l10n and untrusted workspace is supported.